 Following are some of the other symptoms of trichomoniasis infection:

-Genital warts are caused by a virus called “Human Papillomavirus” (HPV).
+Genital warts are caused by a virus called “Human Papillomavirus (HPV)”.
 Warts are small flesh-like, skin-colored, or somewhat darker growths, that develop around the genitals or anus, thus called genital warts.
-Typically, they are smaller than 5 millimeters.
+Typically, they are smaller than 5 mm.
 There is no cure for HPV infection.
 However, these warts can be removed and the disease managed.

 Genital warts grow on the skin and mucous membranes in the genital or anal area.

-- In women – warts may develop on the vulva, the internal surface of the vagina, the cervix, and the anus.
+• In women, warts may develop on the vulva, the internal surface of the vagina, the cervix and anus.

 Genital warts do not cause any pain, but they can cause itching, redness, or discomfort, and sometimes, bleeding may occur from them.